amr1235/CG-robotic-body/README.md

 # CG-robotic-body
-Robotic Body and Camera movement
+Robotic Body and Camera movement Using OpenGL

 ## Discussion
 * We used the upper part of keyboard (Q → I) to control the left arm.